camunda/camunda-docs/docs/components/concepts/execution-listeners.md

 ---
 id: execution-listeners
-title: "Execution Listeners"
+title: "Execution listeners"
-description: "Execution Listeners for process activities"
+description: "An execution listener allows users to react to various events in the workflow execution lifecycle by executing custom logic."
 ---

-Execution Listeners (EL) allow users to react to various events in the workflow execution lifecycle by executing custom logic.
-This feature provides flexibility and control over the process execution, enabling complex data handling, and external system interactions without cluttering the BPMN model with technical details.
+An execution listener (EL) allows users to react to various events in the workflow execution lifecycle by executing custom logic.
+This feature provides flexibility and control over the process execution, enabling complex data handling and external system interactions without cluttering the BPMN model with technical details.

 **Use cases:**

-- Pre- and post-processing actions for activities.
+- Pre- and post-processing actions for activities
-- External calculations of variables for element expressions.
+- External calculations of variables for element expressions
-- Decoupled processes and data synchronization.
+- Decoupled processes and data synchronization

 ## Define a listener